rapid7/metasploit-framework/documentation/modules/post/hardware/rftransceiver/rfpwnon.md

-Brute force utility by LegacySecurityGroup and the original can be found [here](https://github.com/exploitagency/github-rfpwnon/blob/master/rfpwnon.py).
+Port of a brute force utility by LegacySecurityGroup, the original can be found [here](https://github.com/exploitagency/github-rfpwnon/blob/master/rfpwnon.py).
 It's a generic AM/OOK brute forcer with PWM translations.
 It has been demonstrated to work against static key garage door openers.